Annual Report

 Pastor 411 is where we answer your questions – Questions about life, the Bible, relationships, social issues.
 We’ve explored questions in the past like, “how can I find purpose in life?” and “how can there be an absolute truth?”.
 All questions are welcome!

 Throughout the Bible we encounter great leaders, prophets, and kings who were called by God.
-While that is how we come to know them, they often started out as ordinary people whom God called to fulfill his extraordinary purposes.
-Each week, we will focused on a different Old Testament person whom God called, showing how their response can inspire us.
+Each week, we will focus on a different Old Testament person whom God called, showing how their response can inspire us.

 Your Board